-Every late December, skywatchers can head outside and watch the annual Ursid meteor shower, which peaks each year around the time of the Winter Solstice, December 22-23rd.
-It’s the second of two meteor displays in December, the first being the Geminds, which peaked earlier in the month.
+Every late December, skywatchers can head outside and watch the annual Ursid meteor shower, which peaks each year around the time of the Winter Solstice, December 21-22.
+It’s the second of two meteor displays in December, the first being the Geminids, which peaked on the 13th.

 What Causes the Ursids?

 Created by dust from the tail of the comet Comet 8P/Tuttle, the Ursids are not typically one of the strongest meteor showers commonly observed.
 These meteor showers generally produce anywhere from 5 to 15 meteors per hour.

 Every meteor shower has a “radiant point,” which is the point in the sky from where they appear to emanate; the showers are usually named for the constellation in which the radiant points lie.
 The Ursids appear to come from The Little Dipper asterism, which is in the constellation Ursa Minor.
 This is why these showers are named the Ursids.